Willowmay/Machine-Learning/README.md

 suprised by looking into history data will shed light on new thoughts and impactful future.

 There is a saying from movie Man of Steel, "People are afraid of what they don't understand".
 At the beginning it happened to me.
-However, I felt more and more confident after I kept learning and exercising.
+However, I felt more confident after I kept learning and exercising.
 I have always been fascinated with interesting things, and want to understand why and get solutions.
 That is how I start.